SAB42005/motionSensor/README.md

 -Add the time(in seconds) to the first line in delay.txt, only include numbers, no units, default is 15

--Run motionSensor.py to start
+-Run motionSensor.py/exe to start

--To stop the script either select the Video Feed window and press 'q' or close the motionSensor window
+-To stop the program either select the Video Feed window and press 'q' or close the motionSensor window

 NOTES
 -----